DevThatCodes/rml/README.md

-Rml is a version of xml that i made in rust because i thought it would be a fun project to work on
+Rml is a version of Xml that i made in rust because i thought it would be a fun project to work on
 # Current Features
  - a way to "express/write" rml in rust with structs
 # Examples